akydd/realworld-clojure/README.md

 ...

 ## Design Decisions
 The spec specifies that all returned timestamps are formatted as `2016-02-18T03:22:56.637Z`.

-Two things needed to happen for this to work.

-### JDBC and DB
-The jdbc driver and db had to work together so that timestamps from the db were returned in utc, and not formatted for the local time zone.
-This was accomplished by:
+The jdbc driver, db, and json converter have to work together so that timestamps from the db are returned in utc, and not formatted for the local time zone.
+This is accomplished by:

 1. Using table column type `timestamptz` to store dates.
-2. Setting the jdbc driver to return those `timestamptz` values as  `java.time.Instant` values.
+2. Setting the jdbc driver to return `timestamptz` values as `java.time.Instant` values.
 ```clojure
 (ns ...
    (:require ...